Sunday, October 30, 2011

 Free pattern day !
 Denim quilts

 Here are some wonderful FREE patterns for denim quilts, pillows and bags !
 For even more inspiration, see our previous posts on quilts made from recycled blue jeans (part 1, part 2, part 3, part 4 and part 5).
-To go to a pattern: Scroll down the page until you see the quilt you like, then click on the words "CLICK for PDF download" (or the hyperlinked website name) in the title above the quilt.
+NOTE: This post has been UPDATED.
+For the latest patterns go to our Free Pattern Day for Denim quilts (CLICK HERE!

 Note: Please check out our eBay shop for great bargains on quilt patterns, fabric, and unique vintage jewelry !
 (We are Top-Rated Sellers ! )